jairtrejo/challenge/README.md

 actions using powerful primitives like `skipDuplicates`, `debounce`, `merge`, etc.

+For the styling I used Tachyons, it's a great fit for component-based development, the idea is you write flat classes that accomplish just one visual thing, and then you style your components by combining them.
+It's... odd to write CSS without selectors, just classes, but you end up with your visuals nicely colocated with your components, and you can avoid repetition by writing components.

 ## Running
 You must have [npm](http://www.npmjs.org) installed.
 From this directory run: